bcgsc/NanoSim/README.md

                         fitting (Default = 1)
 ```

 The "transcriptome" mode of the NanoSim is able to model features of the library preparation protocols used, including intron retention (IR) events in cDNA and directRNA reads.
 Further, it optionally profiles transcript expression patterns.
-However, if you are interested in only detecting Intron Retention events or quantifying expression patterns of transcripts without running other characterization stage, you may use two modes we introduced for this purpose: "quantify" and "detect_ir".
+However, if you are interested in only detecting Intron Retention events or quantifying expression patterns of transcripts without running other analysis in the characterization stage, you may use two modes we introduced for this purpose: "quantify" and "detect_ir".
 Details are as follows:

 __quantifty mode usage:__
 ```